Last updated on

 13.1.
 Requirements for a Visa for Vocational Training Purposes

-• Proof of own funds covering the cost of your entire stay in Germany (903 euros a month as of 2023).
-It can include your trainee salary (if it is over 1,137 euros a month gross you are fully covered).
-The requirement for a blocked account is usually waived for individuals accepted to a dual vocational training programme even if their wage does not seem to fully cover the estimated cost of living.
-This is because it is assumed that allowances they receive will eventually help them make ends meet.
+- Proof of own funds covering the cost of your entire stay in Germany (903 euros a month as of 2024).
+It can include your trainee salary (if it is over 1,140 euros a month gross you are fully covered, if it is less you must prove through a blocked account that you can cover the difference*).
+However, the requirement for a blocked account is usually waived for individuals accepted to a dual vocational training programme even if their wage does not seem to fully cover the estimated cost of living.
+This is because it is assumed that allowances they receive and gradual salary increases will eventually help them make ends meet.

-While you are waiting for your visa, the Federal Employment Agency will conduct a ‘Vorrangprüfung’ (this procedure will no longer be needed from March 2024) to check whether there aren’t any German or EU/EFTA citizens applying for your position and whether you are going to be employed on the same terms as German and EU/EFTA trainees.
+While you are waiting for your visa, the Federal Employment Agency will check whether you are going to be employed on the same terms as German and EU/EFTA trainees.
 This is an internal procedure that doesn’t require any work from you but it may slightly delay your application, so you should factor this into your time plan.

 13.2.
 Requirements for a Traineeship Seeking Visa

-• Proof of German language proficiency at B2 level according to CEFR (B1 from March 2024)
+- Proof of German language proficiency at B1 level according to CEFR

-Should you not be able to find a suitable vocational training position within your 6-month stay (9-month stay since March 2024) in Germany, you will have to leave for home.
-Then you must wait for at least as long (6/9 months) till you can apply for the new traineeship seeking visa.
+Should you not be able to find a suitable vocational training position within your 9-month stay (in effect since March 2024) in Germany, you will have to leave for home.
+Then you must wait for at least as long (9 months) till you can apply for the new traineeship seeking visa.

 14. Conclusion: A Unique Opportunity for Young Talent from Third Countries